ABA Therapy FAQ

 We Provide ABA Services For Children Ages 2-18

 Decades of research has established that the intensity of ABA treatment is a key element in helping a child make lasting gains in his/her functional abilities.
 Treatment programs range from 10-40 hours per week of direct care depending upon the child’s needs.
-Sessions are typically between two and four hours at a time, and interventionists generally provide services on a daily basis.
+Sessions are typically between two and four hours at a time, and Behavior Technicians generally provide services on a daily basis.

 How Do I Know If Treatment Is Effective?

 ABA is used to improve functioning across all developmental domains, including communication skills, social skills, and self-care skills.
 ABA is the only treatment for ASD that has been designated as medically necessary.
-ABA’s focus on intensive service provision, data-driven analysis, and attention to skill acquisition simultaneous with
+ABA’s focus on intensive service provision, data-driven analysis, and attention to skill acquisition simultaneous with reduction in problem behavior provides a highly effective means of achieving substantive gains.
+ABA is increasingly covered by health insurance providers, making it an accessible treatment option for many families.

 What Makes ABS Different?